 Julie Dillon and I talked about this early Intuitive Eating counseling phase on episode 13 of RD Real Talk.
-You start on the fence, with a foot on both sides—you want to help people with their goals (i.e. weight loss), you want clients to continue working with you, they assume you’ll help them lose weight (as the primary goal and focus), you want to be a weight-neutral, diet-free dietitian.
+You start on the fence, with a foot on both sides—you want to help people with their goals (which are often centered around weight loss), you want clients to continue working with you, they assume you’ll help them lose weight (as the primary goal and focus), you want to be a weight-neutral, diet-free dietitian.
 HOW DO THOSE THINGS MIX?
 It’s not as simple as putting them all in a pot and stirring it up.
 But stir the pot, you certainly will.

 I am an anti-diet (or non-diet) dietitian.